Skip to content

 Batman Reading Order - Knightfall Logo

-Zero Hour: A Crisis in Time – Set before Batman #512 during Batman: KnightsEnd.
+The Zero Hour: A Crisis in Time Event – Set before Batman #512 during Batman: KnightsEnd.
 All of reality comes under attack when a mysterious force of entropy begins slowly erasing time itself—making its way from both the past and future toward the present!
 As history itself unravels around them, the heroes of the world—including Superman, Batman, Wonder Woman, The Flash, The Justice Society, and the Titans—scramble to fix the broken timestream.
 But even if they stop the true source of the chaos, the world they save will never be the same!

 Flying superman Reading Order IconThe Final Night (see the reading order) – The Sun-Eater, an interstellar entity that consumes stars and all sentient life within its path, has come to Earth.
 As the sun goes dark, the Justice League must quell the planetwide rioting and fight to preserve life where they can.
 Heroes and villains alike must band together to destroy the Sun-Eater, but does one person have the will to reignite the sun?